Department of Physics, Massachusetts Institute of Technology

 * Denotes equal contribution ✉️ Denotes corresponding author

-↘ Research Directions
+↘ Research highlights

 Using ultrafast broadband optical spectroscopy, we measured the transient electronic structure and charge dynamics of an off-resonantly pumped Mott insulator Ca₂RuO₄.
 We observe coherent bandwidth renormalization and nonlinear doublon-holon pair production occurring in rapid succession within a sub-100-fs pump pulse duration.
 By sweeping the electric field amplitude, we demonstrate continuous bandwidth tuning and a Keldysh crossover from a multiphoton absorption to quantum tunneling dominated pair production regime.
 Our results provide a procedure to control coherent and nonlinear heating processes in Mott insulators, facilitating the discovery of novel out-of-equilibrium phenomena in strongly correlated systems.

-See more details in the article: X. Li*, H. Ning*, O. Mehio*, B. Hu, M. C. Lee, K. W. Kim, T. W. Noh, G. Cao, D. Hsieh✉️, Keldysh space control of charge dynamics in a strongly driven Mott insulator, Phys.
-Rev. Lett.
-128, 187402 (2022).
+See more details in the article: X. Li*, H. Ning*, O. Mehio*, B. Hu, M. C. Lee, K. W. Kim, T. W. Noh, G. Cao, D. Hsieh✉️, Keldysh space control of charge dynamics in a strongly driven Mott insulator, Physical Review Letters 128, 187402 (2022).

 Keldysh Space Control of Charge Dynamics in a Strongly Driven Mott Insulator